asift91/Manual_Migration/option1.md

         - Provide the same default Location provided in previous steps.
         - More details on [Location in Azure](https://azure.microsoft.com/en-in/global-infrastructure/data-residency/).
             ```
-            az group create -l location -n name
+            az group create -l location -n name -s Subscription_NAME_OR_ID
+            # Update the screenshot and subscription name with sample test account

-            # example: az group create -l westus -n migration
+            # example: az group create -l eastus -n manual_migration -s FreeTrail
             ```
-         - In above step resource group is created as "migration".
+         - In above step resource group is created as "manual_migration".
 Use the same resource group in further steps.
     -   **Create Storage Account:**
         -  The next step would be to [create a Storage Account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) in the Resource Group you've just created.
-        - Storage account can be also be created using Azure portal or Azure CLI command.
+        - Storage account can also be created using Azure portal or Azure CLI command.
         - To create using portal, navigate to portal and search for storage account and click on Add button.
         - After filling the mandatory details, click on create.
         ![image](/images/storageaccountcreate.png)
-        - Alternatively, you can use Azure CLI command storage account and set the Account
+        - Alternatively, you can use Azure CLI command
             ```
-            az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind StorageV2 -l eastus2euap -t Account
+            az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind StorageV2 -l location

+            example: az storage account create -n onpremisesstorage -g manual_migration --sku Standard_LRS --kind StorageV2 -l eastus
             ```
-        - Once the storage account is created, this is used as the destination to take the on-premises backup.
+        - Once the storage account "onpremisesstorage" is created, this is used as the destination to take the on-premises backup.

     -   **Backup of on-premises data:**
-        - Take backup of on-premises data such as Moodle, Moodledata, configurations and database backup file to a single directory.
+        - Take backup of on-premises data such as moodle, moodledata, configurations and database backup file to a single directory.
 The following illustration should give you a good idea.

 	    ![image](/images/folderstructure.png)